nationalarchives/tdr-dev-documentation/manual/development-process/access-an-environment-db.md

 - In the search bar, type in "EC2"
 - Under "Resources", click "Instances"
 - Find the bastion ec2 instance, for e.g "bastion-ec2-instance-intg" for the intg environment
-- Copy the "Instance ID"
+- Copy the "InstanceId"

 ##3.
 Connecting via Session Manager
 Now you need to connect via the session manager by running the command

-   `aws ssm start-session --target <the InstanceId you've copied> --profile <profile name>` (replacing the angle-bracket parameter, with the name of your profile; if you are not sure or if it's failing, omit the `--profile <profile name>` part before running and see if it works)
+   `aws ssm start-session --target <the InstanceId you've copied>` (replacing the angle bracket parameter, with the InstanceId)

 ##4.
 Starting PSQL